lanl/HARD/README.md

 ```
 $ spack install
 ```
-This will fetch all of the HARD dependencies and build them in your local spack tree (under *$HOME/.spack/opt* to be precise).
+This will fetch all of the FlAstro dependencies and build them in your local spack tree (under *$HOME/.spack/opt* to be precise).
 This step will take some time.

 # Build

 Now that we have setup our spack environment, the rest of the build is really easy.
-First, change directory into your HARD clone and create a build directory:
+First, change directory into your FlAstro clone and create a build directory:
 ```
-$ cd PATH-TO-HARD-CLONE
+$ cd PATH-TO-FLASTRO-CLONE
 $ mkdir build
 ```
 Next, change directory into the build directory and run *cmake*: